 - If you are eligible, by providing a base of financial security through Plan Contributions that RF CUNY makes on your behalf.
-Additionally, certain employee groups are required to make Mandatory Employee Contributions. - By making it possible for you to save additional amounts on a tax-advantaged basis through participation in the Research Foundation of the City University of New York Tax-Deferred Annuity (TDA) Plan.
-You will receive a separate Summary Plan Description for the TDA Plan.
+Additionally, certain employee groups are required to make Mandatory Employee Contributions. - By making it possible for you to save additional amounts on a tax-advantaged basis.